 The best contact apps for Android and iOS

-Contacts+ has merged the Contacts+ and Full Contact mobile apps into a single contacts management powerhouse (with the Full Contact brand now focusing more on enterprise-level services).
+Contacts+ combines the Contacts+ and Full Contact mobile apps into a single contacts management powerhouse.
 The result is one of the best contacts apps for your smartphone.

 Contacts+ can help you keep track of friends, family and professional contacts while keeping your address book uncluttered.
 The app uses a cloud-based system that can sync with Gmail, Outlook and iCloud, automatically pulling data from your connected accounts.
 It can then suggest deleting duplicates, making updates and enriching contacts with photos, company info, social media activity, and more.

-The free tier pf Contacts+ allows for one linked account and 1,000 contacts, while a premium tier that costs $9.99 a month can include more linked accounts, improved contacts syncing and business card scanning.
+The free tier of Contacts+ allows for one linked account and 1,000 contacts, while a premium tier that costs $9.99 a month can include more linked accounts, improved contacts syncing and business card scanning.

 Covve promises to supercharge your address book using proprietary search tech to fill out each of your contact's data fields such as country, company, and more.
 It also checks for changes, automatically keeping your contacts up to date.
 In addition to the autocomplete and contact update features, you can tag and organize your contact groups, get contact reminders, annotate communications, and more.